 - Is always "on the go"

-- Gets out of his seat in school
+- Has trouble sitting still, gets out of their seat in school

 - Cries easily